cheukkijchan/typegraphql-jwt-auth-boilerplate/README.md

-# Boilerplate project create for general use cases
+# Boilerplate project created for general use cases

 - typegraphql backend server with jwt auth (Refresh and Access Token approach)